braidn/Knowledge-Repo/ElmLang.md

 * Due to the compilation, a `Main.elm` and an `Main` function as an entry point is pretty common.

+## Conventions

+* Namespacing imports seems like a good way of building an app.
+  * This can be done during the module exports phase:
+  * ex: `module SomeComponent.ComponentName exposing (some_func)`

 ## General Syntax

 * `module` statement acts like a module exports in es6